sipgate/li-simulator-x1x2x3/README.md

 ## Retrieving X3 RTP Audio

-The simulator can be used to actually dump all RTP audio packets and create an MP3.
-To do this, send your RTP-Stream via X3 to the simulator on port 42069.
+The simulator can be used to dump all received RTP audio packets and create an MP3.
+To do this, send your RTP stream via X3 to the simulator on port 42069.
 It is out of scope how you do this - use your NE for example.

-After you have sent the RTP-Stream, you can retrieve the audio by using the following commands:
+Given `ffmpeg` in PATH, and after you have sent the RTP stream, you can retrieve the audio by using the following
+commands:

 ```shell
 python3 -m venv .venv